 That’s a very clear overview of the report given by GSC.

 b) Abusive Experiences:

 You can select a property to check the abusive experience status of your websites (here selecting a property means selecting a website).

 When a property status can be an abusive experience?
 Check out the information right here.

 c) Testing Tools:

-Now you have some great tools to literally structures and decorate your search results. such as
+Now you have some great tools to structure and decorate your search results. such as

-Structured Data Testing tools: Once you added the markup code in your website, you can test the code and check out if you have done it correctly
+Structured Data Testing tools: Once you added the markup code to your website, you can test the code and check out if you have done it correctly

-Structured Data Markup Helper: You can use this tool to adding structure data markup by tagging entities and add the code to the HTML code of your website.
+Structured Data Markup Helper: You can use this tool to add structured data markup by tagging entities and adding the code to the HTML code of your website.
 We will create a separate post for the whole Structure Data Markup Helper

 Email Markup Tester: You can also validate your structure data content of an HTML using this markup tester.